jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 ### Interpolation Strategies

-Now that we have the pulse-shaping filter, it's time to use it to interpolate the symbols.
+Now that we have the pulse-shaping filter, it's time to use it to smoothly interpolate the symbols.
 There's an inefficient, easy way, to do this and an efficient, more complex way to do this.
 Let's start with the easy way.

 #### Straight Convolution - The Easy Way